duckduckgo/privacy-reference-tests/global-privacy-control/README.md

 - `siteURL` - string - currently loaded website's URL (as seen in the URL bar)
 - `frameURL` - string - URL of an iframe in which the feature is operating (optional - if not set assume main frame context)
 - `requestType` - mostly "image" or "main_frame" (navigational request), but can be any of https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/webRequest/ResourceType - type of the resource being fetched
+- `gpcUserSettingOn` - boolean - if user controlled GPC setting is on or off (optional - if not set assume on)
 - `expectGPCAPI` - boolean - if we expect GPC API to be available in given conditions
 - `expectGPCHeader` - boolean - if we expect GPC header to be included with given request
 - `expectHeaderName` - string - expected name of the GPC header